Rail Industry News

 BLET News

-The Brotherhood of Locomotive Engineers and Trainmen (BLET) has reached a tentative agreement with Transit America Services Inc. (TASI).
-Ballots were mailed today to active members of the BLET employed by TASI who are eligible to vote in the ratification of this agreement.
+The Brotherhood of Locomotive Engineers and Trainmen (BLET) has reached a tentative agreement with Keolis Commuter Services (Boston) for locomotive engineers.
+Ballots have been mailed to active members of the BLET employed by Keolis who are eligible to vote in the ratification of this agreement.